UniMath/agda-unimath/src/foundation/judgmentally-compositional-identity-types.lagda.md

 ## Properties

-### Elements of the judgmentally compositional identity type act as postconcatenation operations
+### Elements of the judgmentally compositional identity type act like postconcatenation operations

 ```agda
 module _